kripod/otion/README.md

 - [Styled Components](https://styled-components.com/), with its thoroughly tested approaches
 - [Styletron](https://www.styletron.org/), for openly discussing the caveats of atomic styling
 - [glamor](https://github.com/threepointone/glamor), by its simplistic and comprehensible implementation

+The logo's ocean emoji is courtesy of [Twemoji](https://twemoji.twitter.com/).